 At his request there will not be any services.
 In lieu of flowers, please consider making a donation to a local Newport based Charity or to the First Presbyterian Church, 227 NE 12th St, Newport, OR 97365.

-To plant a tree in memory of James N Hawley, please visit our tribute store.
+To send flowers to the family or plant a tree in memory of James N Hawley, please visit our floral store.